devopsdojoconsortium/devopsdojoconsortium.github.io/docs/playbooks/metrics/code-coverage.md

 # {{ page.title }}

 Measure of how many lines, branches, and functions are executed when automated tests are run.
-Industry average is ~80%.
+Industry average is ~80%, but this is considered a situational reference and not a goal.

 ### What is the intended behavior?